Desert Fireball Network: Weather modeling

 The dark flight trajectory of a meteoroid is significantly affected by the atmospheric winds, especially by the jet stream.
 As a result, the meteorite fall position can be shifted by up to several kilometers compared to a scenario with no winds.

-The weather situation in the area around the end of the luminous flight is numerically modeled using the third generation of Weather Research and Forecasting (WRF) model with dynamic solver ARW (Advanced Research WRF).
-The weather model is typically initialized using global one-degree-resolution National Centers for Environmental Prediction (NCEP) Final analysis (FNL) Operational Model Global Tropospheric Analysis data.
+The weather situation in the area around the end of the luminous flight is numerically modeled using the third generation of Weather Research and Forecasting (WRF) Model with dynamic solver ARW (Advanced Research WRF).
+The weather model is typically initialized using global one-degree-resolution National Centers for Environmental Prediction (NCEP) Final (FNL) Operational Model Global Tropospheric Analysis data.
 The model produces 3D matrix for given area and time, with horizontal resolution down to 1 km.
 From this 3D data, weather profiles are extracted; the components include wind speed, wind direction, pressure, temperature and relative humidity at heights ranging up to about 30 km altitude, in most cases fully covering the dark flight.

 High volume data handling and archiving

 The DFN produces hundreds of terabytes of data per year, which mostly consists of high resolution all-sky images.
 With the proposed network expansion, this volume is going to increase.
 For the primary purpose of this network, meteorite recovery, only a small fraction of this data (images containing fireballs) is needed, and it is handled by the data processing pipeline (above).
-However, there are many other potential uses for the data is areas of Astronomy or Space Situational Awareness.
+Other potential uses for the data include areas of astronomy or Space Situational Awareness.

 The full data volumes recorded by the cameras are too large to be transferred remotely.
-Removable hard drives are therefore collected during regular servicing of the DFN observatory sites, replaced with blank hard drives, and then transported to Perth to be archived in a data store at the Pawsey Supercomputing centre.
+Removable hard drives are therefore collected during regular servicing of the DFN observatory sites, replaced with blank hard drives, and then transported to Perth to be archived in a data store at the Pawsey Supercomputing Centre.
 The multi-petabyte data store allows searching of the dataset, using generic and project-custom metadata, and data sharing with other research groups.